jvandemo/deqorator/README.md

     5. if an error occurs in one of the middleware handlers and a `decorate` callback is defined, it is immediately called with `(err, item3)` and subsequent middleware handlers are skipped

 ## Change log

+### v1.0.0

+- Added factory function to create new decorators
+- Updated API for user convenience

 ### v0.3.0